 Protecting Against the Top Cyber Threats

-These systems connected directly to personal networks and the public Internet are more vulnerable to attack.
-As a result, endpoint security – on computers and mobile devices alike – is an even greater priority for enterprise cybersecurity than before.
+These systems are more susceptible to intrusion because they are linked directly to private networks and the Internet.
+Therefore, endpoint security on computers and mobile devices alike is a higher priority for business cybersecurity than it already was.